Hazardous Waste Management

 - Sign for Hazardous Waste Storage Area

-There are four types of universal waste based on the federal universal waste regulations (Title 40 of the Code of Federal Regulations (CFR) in part 273):
+There are five types of universal waste based on the federal universal waste regulations (Title 40 of the Code of Federal Regulations (CFR) in part 273):

 - Mercury-Containing Equipment